raspberrypilearning/getting-started-with-picamera/en/step_4.md

 First of all, with the Pi switched off, you'll need to connect the Camera Module to the Raspberry Pi's camera port, then start up the Pi and ensure the software is enabled.

-- Locate the camera port and connect the camera:
+- Locate the camera port and connect the camera by gently pulling up on the plastic edges, pushing in the camera ribbon and then pushing the plastic connector back into place:

     ![Connect the camera](images/connect-camera.jpg)